Business Customs

 Travelers with special medical needs should consult with their personal physician and take appropriate precautions, including bringing adequate supplies of necessary medication.
 Medicines may be brought into the country if they are intended for the traveler’s personal use.

-For more detailed information, please contact the Finnish Embassy in Washington D.C. sanomat.was@formin.fi
+For more detailed information, please contact the Finnish embassy in Washington, D.C. sanomat.was@formin.fi

 Local Time, Business Hours, and Holidays

-The standard time zone in Finland is EET (Eastern European Time), which is UTC (Coordinated Universal Time) + 2 hours.
-During summer months Finland uses daylight saving time also known as EEST (Eastern European Summer Time) UTC +3, which means advancing the clock by one hour.
+The standard time zone in Finland is Eastern European Time (EET), which is Coordinated Universal Time (UTC) + 2 hours.
+During summer months, Finland uses daylight savings time also known as Eastern European Summer Time (EEST)UTC +3, which means advancing the clock by one hour.

 Business hours in Finland are generally between 8 a.m. and 5 p.m.
 The average Finnish workweek is 36-40 hours per week, with usual 8-hour workdays.
 Terms and conditions such as overtime, working hours, vacation, sick-leave, and minimum wage are in accordance with the applicable collective agreement.

-The national holidays in 2022 are:
+Finnish national holidays in 2025 are:

 January 1 New Year’s Day